 Market sentiment was briefly shaken by concerns on the U.S. funding and credit markets, with renewed focus on US regional banks.
 After a spell of heightened cross-asset volatility — with the VIX index pushing up to 29%, those fears have since been repriced and sentiment has recovered, buyers of risk have regained their composure, and the broader tone in markets has since improved.

-The crypto market just reminded everyone that volatility never really left.
 19 billion US Dollars were wiped out in days as Bitcoin, Ethereum, and altcoins tumbled together, a full-blown crypto crash that sent traders scrambling and sentiment spiraling.

 The Yen strengthened after BoJ signals progress toward its inflation goal, while the Aussie gained as China’s PBoC held rates steady.
 Political optimism in Japan and steady Asia risk sentiment lifted regional currencies.
 Gold eased, oil stayed soft, and markets await key US data and FOMC cues.